-- CA (formerly known as Computer Associates International, Inc.);
+- CA;

+- EMC;

-- EMC:
+- Hewlett-Packard:

-- Hewlett-Packard;
+- IBM:

-- IBM; and
+- · Data Domain; and

-- Symantec
+- · Symantec.

 The principal competitive factors in our industry include product functionality, product performance, product integration, platform coverage, ability to scale, price, worldwide sales infrastructure, global technical support, name recognition and reputation.
 The ability of major system vendors to bundle hardware and software solutions is also a significant competitive factor in our industry.
 Although many of our competitors have greater resources, a larger installed customer base and greater name recognition, we believe we compete favorably on the basis of these competitive factors.